Table of contents

 Pay attention to online feedback

 It’s crucial to consistently monitor social reviews sites like Yelp to keep a pulse on your business’s online reputation.
 And it’s equally crucial to respond.
 Make sure you’re giving attention to both the positive and negative comments, responding to each and every one.
-If you happen to get a subpar review, always lead by thanking the customer for his or her business and feedback, and then stay positive in the rest of your response.
+If you happen to get a subpar review, always lead by thanking the customer for his or her business and feedback.
+Then stay positive in the rest of your response.
 Steer clear of excuses and instead be open and honest about how you’re going to correct things going forward.
 That way, if prospective customers look at your Yelp review and see a flag, they know you’re addressing the issue.

 Keep in mind that feedback can also come in a more private forum.
 With Square Feedback, people can comment about their experience from within their digital receipt and choose whether or not they’d like a response from you.
-Make sure to read each of these carefully and, if you’re able, respond with a personalized message.
+Make sure to read each of these carefully and, if you’re able, respond with a personalised message.
 Maintaining a good relationship and connection with your clients makes them more likely to come back.

 Establish a social media presence